Pleuropulmonary blastoma

 Pleuropulmonary blastoma (PPB) is a rare cancer originating in the lung or pleural cavity.
 It occurs most often in infants and young children but also has been reported in adults.
 In a retrospective review of 204 children with lung tumors, pleuropulmonary blastoma and carcinoid tumor were the most common primary tumors (83% of the 204 children had secondary tumors spread from cancers elsewhere in the body).
 Pleuropulmonary blastoma is regarded as malignant.
 The male:female ratio is approximately one.

 Signs and symptoms

 Symptoms may include coughing, an upper respiratory tract infection, shortness of breath, and chest pain.
 These symptoms are very non-specific, and can be caused by other types of tumor in the lung or mediastinum more generally, and by other conditions.
 Imaging (X-ray, CT, MRI) may be used to determine the presence and precise location of a tumor, but not a specific diagnosis of PPB or other tumor.

-Doctors are unable to tell if a child has PPB right away, and not upper respiratory tract infection, until more test are taken and they show that there is no infection.
+Doctors are unable to tell if a child has PPB right away, and not upper respiratory tract infection, until more tests are taken and they show that there is no infection.
 Another symptom is pneumothorax.